Submitting for examination

 For additional insights into the integration of publications in your thesis or dissertation refer to the section titled What does good practice look like?

-The Research Outputs Declaration (PDF, 126KB) and any supporting material must be saved as one PDF file and uploaded when you submit for examination.
+The Research Outputs Declaration (PDF, 126KB) must be submitted along with statements for each output, outlining your contribution, the contributions of co-authors, and the location of the outputs within your thesis or project.
+These documents must be saved as a single PDF file and uploaded when you submit for examination.

 Potential requirements